gsgbills/MITIBMCloud/README.md

 ### Step 0: Confirm that you have a valid account on IBM Cloud.

-Goto [https://console.bluemix.net/](https://console.bluemix.net/) and login (If you do NOT have a valid account for MIT, please contact TBD@us.ibm.com)
+Goto [https://console.bluemix.net/](https://console.bluemix.net/) and login (If you are part of the IBM-MIT AI lab, but do NOT have a valid account, please contact noor.fairoza@ibm.com)

 ### Step 1: Install CLI tools in your local machine (laptop) to remotely access your Cloud resources